 Mushrooms can protect agains the side effects of radiation therapy and improve survival with cancer.
 There are many kinds and you can get in liquid or tablet form if whole mushroom is not available.
 Shiiitake, maitake and reishi are good.
 My friend Michael gave me some foraged reishi and turkey tail and I admit they taste awful!
 I had trouble using them, but sucked back mushroom tea like a bitter medicine, gritting my teeth.
 There may be better ways to take them!

-Need to put more info here, in the meantime here is a document from a class I taught about turmeric, including some recipes!
-A few quick notes: eat it raw if you can, make sure you have it with a few shakes of freshly ground black pepper and some oil.
+If you can, make sure you have it with a few shakes of freshly ground black pepper and some oil.
 The pepper-turmeric combo is far more powerful and makes the cucurmin more readily absorbed by your body.
 They go well together too!

 Most people are low in vitamin D. Here in the sunshine state we’re a little less at risk.
 It might be worth having your blood levels checked, and certainly consider taking a supplement or seeking out food sources that are high.